The Power of Storytelling

 The answer is, as with most things in life, right in front of us.

 NBC Nightly News, made at considerable expense and chock full of ‘important’ and highly researched information, gets 5 million viewers a night, in a nation of 340 million people.
+That is, their news stories, despite all their work and effort, are only reaching 1.5% of the population.
 Just a few channels away (so to speak) is Netflix, which gets 280 million paid subscribers.

 What is the difference?